BurntSushi/globset/README.md

 ### Why should I use ripgrep?

-* It can replace many use cases served by both The Silver Searcher and GNU grep because it is generally faster than both.
+* It can replace many use cases served by other search tools because it contains most of their features and is generally faster.
 (See [the FAQ](FAQ.md#posix4ever) for more details on whether ripgrep can truly replace grep.)
-* Like The Silver Searcher, ripgrep defaults to recursive directory search and won't search files ignored by your `.gitignore` files.
-It also ignores hidden and binary files by default. ripgrep also implements full support for `.gitignore`, whereas there are many bugs related to that functionality in The Silver Searcher.
+* Like other tools specialized to code search, ripgrep defaults to recursive directory search and won't search files ignored by your `.gitignore` files.
+  It also ignores hidden and binary files by default. ripgrep also implements full support for `.gitignore`, whereas there are many bugs related to that functionality in other code search tools claiming to provide the same functionality.
 * ripgrep can search specific types of files.
 For example, `rg -tpy foo` limits your search to Python files and `rg -Tjs foo` excludes Javascript files from your search. ripgrep can be taught about new file types with